Regression Based Expected Shortfall Backtesting: Monte-Carlo Simulations

 In order to present results for all considered sample sizes in condensed form for the relevant area of empirical sizes between 1\% and 10\%, we summarize the size-adjusted power by the partial area under the curve (PAUC), as proposed by \citet{Lloyd2005}.
-For that, we numerically compute the area under each power curve for the empirical sizes between 1\% and 10\% which is thus the power to reject a false model averaged over the considered test sizes.
-In \Cref{fig:pauc_plots}, we present the PAUC for all backtests and sample sizes.
+For that, we numerically compute the area under each power curve for the empirical sizes between 1\% and 10\%, which can be interpreted as the test power averaged over the different test sizes.
+In the right-hand panels of \Cref{fig:MC1_power_plots} and \Cref{fig:MC1_power_plots_ARGARCH}, we present the PAUC for all backtests, DGPs and sample sizes.
 As expected, the average power increases with the sample size, so that using more information leads to more reliable decisions about the quality of a forecast.
 We find that for all considered sample sizes, the ESR backtests dominate the other testing approaches.
-As a robustness check for these findings, we repeat this simulation experiment with the DGP used by \citet{Gaglianone2011} and find that the results, presented in Appendix \ref{sec:robustness_check}, are similar to the findings of this section.
+This dominance is especially pronounced for the Strict and the Auxiliary ESR tests.
+The almost identical performance of the Strict and the Auxiliary ESR tests throughout all simulation designs in \Cref{fig:MC1_power_plots} and \Cref{fig:MC1_power_plots_ARGARCH} emphasizes that the misspecification introduced by the Strict ESR test seems to be unproblematic for realistic financial data.